agarioch/pharos/src/README.md

 - I am not adding any dependencies to keep the app simple and easy to review
 - If this was my a greenfield project I would add the following:
   - StyledComponents - improve organization of styles
-  - D3 or Visx - add better visualizations of the data
+  - D3 or Visx - simplify working with SVGs for data visualization
   - FramerMotion - more advanced, composible animations
-  - Commitizen, Husky - git hooks and commit messages
+  - Commitizen, Husky - git hooks and standard commit messages
+  - dotenv - make it easy to attach .env vars to node server process.env

 ### Styling
 - Since I don't have access to UBS's style guide or fonts, I'm using my own theme & font choices